pankleks/pm2-health/README.md

 `ifChanged` - if set to `true`, alert will fire only if probe value has changed (compared to previous one)

 > All alerts are grouped in single mail

+### Mail template

+Mail is send in HTML format, you can adjust template in `Template.html` file.
+Just place `<!-- body -->` inside HTML where mail body should be pasted.